TynanSylvester/TyD/Proposal - patches.md

 When writing patches, TPaths begin at the 'document parent', an abstract root node which is the parent of all root nodes in all documents being patched.

 ### TPath examples

-    # Select document parent of all root nodes.
-Generally not useful
-    @.

     # Select all root nodes
     @*